 The cost of the Inspectorate

-It costs over $5 million each year to operate the RSPCA Victoria Inspectorate.
+In FY22 it costed over $6.9 million to operate the RSPCA Victoria Inspectorate.
 This includes legal costs, caring for rescued animals and undertaking large scale operations.
 The work is varied, but it never stops.
 There is always an animal that needs help, so community support is vital.

-RSPCA Victoria receives 90% of funding from the generous community through donations, fundraising and events.
+The RSPCA Victoria Inspectorate received $2.3M in support from the Victorian government and rely on funding from the generous community through donations, fundraising and events to cover the $4.6M shortfall.
 Your donation supports the Inspectorate to continue to help as many animals as possible.

 RSPCA Victoria and our Memorandum of Understanding

-A Memorandum of Understanding (MoU) is in place between RSPCA Victoria and the Department of Jobs, Precincts and Regions (DJPR).
-This MoU sets out RSPCA Victoria’s and DJPR’s agreement on a range of matters, including the type of animal welfare cases that RSPCA Victoria is responsible for investigating.
+A Memorandum of Understanding (MoU) is in place between RSPCA Victoria and the Department of Energy, Environment and Climate Action (DEECA).
+This MoU sets out RSPCA Victoria’s and DEECA’s agreement on a range of matters, including the type of animal welfare cases that RSPCA Victoria is responsible for investigating.